eitansuez/lab-ckad-practice/README.md

 This repository is an [Educates](https://docs.edukates.io/) workshop.

-It is a port of Liptan Biswas' excellent [CKAD practice challenge](https://www.katacoda.com/liptanbiswas/courses/ckad-practice-challenges) to educates.
+It is a port of Liptan Biswas' excellent [CKAD practice challenge](https://www.katacoda.com/liptanbiswas/courses/ckad-practice-challenges).

 ## Status

-Just begun (not ready (yet)).
+In development.

 ## Deployment Instructions